-- 8. Enhancing appropriate tree cover alongside roadsides is encouraged, but sight lines should be retained. - 9.
-Buildings should be sited within plots with capacity to allow the growth of vegetation, including native specimen trees, around the development. - 10.
+- 10. Buildings should be sited within plots with capacity to allow the growth of vegetation, including native specimen trees, around the development. - 11.
 External LED lighting should be warm white (3000k or below) and kept to a minimum in all development to minimise impacts on dark skies.
 New lighting should minimise light spillage into adjoining areas and the sky.
-Schemes should demonstrate good practice, such as using low energy bulbs, directing lighting downwards, keeping lighting low to the ground and fitting hoods or shields to minimise light spillage.
-Motion sensors should be used to avoid permanently lit outside lights. - 11.
-New open spaces should be designed to link to the existing settlement pattern and the open countryside. - 12.
-Development will be required to demonstrate how the design has considered the visual impact of the pattern of buildings on the identified Exceptional Key Views as set in Policy CD2 and Map 7.
+Schemes should demonstrate good practice, such as using low energy bulbs, directing lighting downwards, keeping lighting low to the ground and fitting hoods or shields to minimise light spillage. - 12.
+New open spaces should be designed to link to the existing settlement pattern and the open countryside. - 13.
+Development will be required to demonstrate how the design has considered the visual impact of the pattern of buildings on the identified Exceptional Key Views as set in Policy CD1 and Map 7.